Seriously Weird

 Seriously Weird is a TV show that played on YTV in Canada.
 In the UK it was shown on ITV, in the US it was shown on Starz Encore WAM!, and in Australia it was shown on the ABC weekly show Rollercoaster.

 Introduction

 The show revolves around the misadventures of three teenagers in Draper High School in upstate New York.
-Harris Pembleton (Ryan Cartwright), a new arrival from England, has a magnet for all that is weird after he disrespects Steve, the Ruler of The Weird Dimension.
+Harris Pembleton (Ryan Cartwright), a new arrival from England, becomes a magnet for all that is weird after he disrespects Steve, the Ruler of The Weird Dimension.
 He befriends locals Fenella Day (Lucinda Davis) and Hugo Short (Ricky Mabe).